 The Product Design Program is a major partner in the university's Green Product Design Network.
 We create sustainable product–material–business solutions for new and existing companies.

-About the School of Architecture and Allied Arts
+About the College of Design (formerly the School of Architecture and Allied Arts)